mhamzas/Scripted-Data-Loader-for-Mac-Unix/README.md

 2. Copy the dataloader-46.0.0-uber.jar file to dataloader/ directory [If Changed, Edit encrypt and process and rename the file].
 3. Generate the private key to encrypt the password
   ```
-  $ bin/encrypt.sh -g <some-random-seed-text>
+  $ bin/encrypt.sh -k <path to private.key file (ex. conf/>private.key)>
   ```
-4. Copy the output from Step 3 above to conf/private.key (replacing the text in there)
-5. Encrypt the salesforce password (+security token, if required) using the generated private key
+4. Encrypt the salesforce password (+security token, if required) using the generated private key
   ```
   $ bin/encrypt.sh -e "password+security token" conf/private.key
   ```
-6. Copy the output from Step 4 above to the conf/config.properties file for the sfdc.password token
+5. Copy the output from Step 4 above to the conf/config.properties file for the sfdc.password token
-7. Update the conf/config.properties file with sfdc.username and sfdc.endpoint token values
+6. Update the conf/config.properties file with sfdc.username and sfdc.endpoint token values
-8. Optionally, adjust any other parameters in the conf/config.properties file
+7. Optionally, adjust any other parameters in the conf/config.properties file
-9. Run the sample account extract process
+8. Run the sample account extract process
   ```
   $ bin/process.sh csvAccountExtractProcess
   ```
 This should produce the output file in the data/ directory and if the debug log was enabled, the trace file in the status/ directory.

-10. Edit the scheduler file and add this file in crontab (for cronjob)
+9. Edit the scheduler file and add this file in crontab (for cronjob)
   ```
   $ echo "* * * * * /path/to/sdl_scheduler.sh" >> crontab -e
   ```